rodrigolazarinigil/exchange-rate-api/README.md

 - make, docker and docker-compose binaries installed;
 - Set the frequency of data extraction on 'conf/app_environ.conf'
 - You can check the 'conf/app_environ.conf' in case you wish to connect to the db later.
-- If you do not wish the database to start with a sample, just remove the file 'db/02_sample.sql'

 ```
 git clone https://github.com/rodrigolazarinigil/exchange-rate-api.git